-To perform a pivot: Start by staying light on your front foot (aka the balls of your feet).
+To perform a pivot: you need to start by staying light on your front foot (aka the balls of your feet).

-Push off your back foot while putting the weight in the balls of your front foot to swive into a 45° angle to either side.
+Push off your back foot while putting the weight in the balls of your front foot to swivel into a 45° angle to either side.

 Land with your weight evenly between your legs.
 (Avoid landing with your front foot taking all the load falling forward).